LinkedIn lead generation: How to get leads and boost revenue

 Through customer research, you get to understand your prospects’ needs and create content that addresses those needs.

-And there are several ways to do customer research.
-If you have an existing email list, you can do a survey using the GetResponse online survey tool.
+There are several ways to conduct customer research.
+If you have an existing email list, you can send a survey via email.

 But if you don’t have an email list, go into any industry community where your target customers are and ask a question like this (or any variation of it):